LayMui/website-hugo/exampleSite/content/english/post/prayer-ministers.md

 You are the Temple of the Holy Spirit

-When I am ministering to someone and I am abot to lay hands on them.
+When I am ministering to someone and I am about to lay hands on them.

 I do not think Oh God if you don't come down and show up right now.
 I am sunk.

-No What I know is \*\*My sufficienty is not of myself so the Holy Spirit in me

-is going to flow freely becos I recognize the glory of God.
+No What I know is **My sufficiency is not** of myself so the Holy Spirit in me is going to flow freely becos I recognize the glory of God.

 I am acknowledging what is in me Philemons 4-6

 I am acknowleging that good thing that is in me so when

-I lay hand on the sick, I know about all people it's not me
+I lay hand on the sick, it's not me

 It's Christ in me the hope of Glory that is going to flow out of me in a life